microsoft/RoomAliveToolkit/README.md

 * Visual Studio 2013
 * Kinect for Windows v2 SDK

 The project has dependencies on SharpDX and Math.NET Numerics packages.
-These should be downloaded automatically via NuGet when RoomAlive Toolkit is built.
+These should be downloaded and installed automatically via NuGet when RoomAlive Toolkit is built.

 # 1x1 Tutorial